kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

 We now have an **InputFieldController**, **ListController**, and **SearchableListController** which all can be reused.
 Notice however that the **SearchableListController** is still dependent on the other two controllers, and is therefore coupled to their implementation.
 Specifically, it must have prior knowledge that there will be two child views of type *list* and *input-field*.
 We assume that this level of coupling is appropriate, because our controller is tied only to the interface of the two components, not the components themselves.
-For example, someone could write a custom *ListController* themselves that includes `set()` and `get()` methods and include it in the view as follows
+For example, someone could write a custom *ListController* that includes `set()` and `get()` methods and include it in the view as follows

 ```js
 var MutableListController = ListController.extend({